Deadsec404/task-manager/DEPLOYMENT.md

 # Deployment Guide

-This guide covers deploying the Task Management application to CapRover and setting up Azure DevOps.
+This guide covers deploying the Task Management application to CapRover.

 ## Table of Contents